We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 a Prison Officer

 Please note this list is not exhaustive.
-Contact our the team for a comprehensive list of all the affected careers.

 We are particularly interested in receiving applications from candidates who are fluent in Polish, Latvian or Lithuanian, as well as being fluent in English.
 However this is not a mandatory requirement.